|7x10 paperback 412 pages 2 books in

 alike.
 One winter night I was driving along in the center lane of a busy 3-lane thoroughfare.
 It was very dark and

-Because of the darkness, all I could see were the dashboard displays on the cars next to, and in front of me.
-The vehicle
+progress.
+Because of the darkness, all I could see were the dashboard displays on the cars next to, and in front of

-containing every digital high-tech instrument and gadget imaginable.
-It had vivid, multi-colored controls lit up all
+jet cockpit, containing every digital high-tech instrument and gadget imaginable.
+It had vivid, multi-colored controls lit

-over it: the dash, the center console, the floor console, the sunroof console, the steering wheel, the armrest, even the
+up all over it: the dash, the center console, the floor console, the sunroof console, the steering wheel, the armrest,

-rear view mirror had lighted controls.
+even the rear view mirror had lighted controls.
 I was very envious and wished I had a car like that!
-In contrast, I glanced at the
+In contrast, I

-ones to the left and right of me and noticed they were very plain and boring compared to the Learjet in front of me.
+glanced at the ones to the left and right of me and noticed they were very plain and boring compared to the Learjet in

-console and configuration is slightly different, every car on the road is equipped to sense the same basic information and communicate it to the
+s console and configuration is slightly different, every car on the road is equipped to sense the same basic information and communicate it to

-driver to function in the vehicle: speed, RPM, fuel level, engine temperature, oil pressure, battery charge, if the emergency brake is still on, and
+the driver to function in the vehicle: speed, RPM, fuel level, engine temperature, oil pressure, battery charge, if the emergency brake is still on,

-so on.
-And just like all these cars have the same basic instruments, every person, believer or not, has been endowed with a set of spiritual gifts
+and so on.
+And just like all these cars have the same basic instruments, every person, believer or not, has been endowed with a set of

-and abilities to perceive God and our spiritual world, as we will see in this book.
-Some cars may have more instruments than others, or more
+spiritual gifts and abilities to perceive God and our spiritual world, as we will see in this book.
+Some cars may have more instruments than

-highly advanced technology, and are more visually attractive.
-In the same way, some people’s giftings or sensory abilities may be more
+others, or more highly advanced technology, and are more visually attractive.
+In the same way, some people’s giftings or sensory abilities may

-developed or more attractive than our own, but we should not envy other’s gifts nor minimize our own just because theirs are more dazzling or
+be more developed or more attractive than our own, but we should not envy other’s gifts nor minimize our own just because theirs are more

 Just like that button some cars have that when you press them, the seat, mirror and steering wheel move to your own personal